onap/oom-platform-cert-service/trustStoreMerger/README.md

 ```
 Before run replace <src_path> with absolute path where you located truststores to merge (eg. /certs/resources/)

-Output from merger (when pointed more than one truststore to merge in TRUSTSTORES_PATHS env) success execution should be:
+Output from merger (when pointed more than one truststore to merge in TRUSTSTORES_PATHS env and provided optional envs) success execution should be:
 1. Created backup file (with .bak ext) of first truststore pointed in TRUSTSTORES_PATHS env
 2. First truststore pointed in TRUSTSTORES_PATHS env contains merged certificates from all truststores mentioned in TRUSTSTORES_PATHS env
+3. Keystores pointed in KEYSTORE_SOURCE_PATHS are in locations provided in KEYSTORE_DESTINATION_PATHS.
+Files located in KEYSTORE_DESTINATION_PATHS before application ran, still exist with appended .bak extension.

 Remove docker container:
 ```